 My interest in genealogy was inspired by the family stories that my father recited to me.
 I was fortunate that he had already started to research our family tree and had quite a lot of information that I could work with.

-It’s important to note here that whatever information that you do receive to check them over to see whether the details are in fact correct.
+It’s important to note here that whatever information that you do receive to check them over to see whether the details are correct.

 It’s very easy to take this information at face value, and if it is indeed incorrect then it can lead you on a wild goose chase.